-- Emergency Food Assistance: Provided emergency food relief for nearly 4 million people in the first three months after the earthquake, the largest emergency food distribution ever.
+Emergency Food Assistance: Provided emergency food relief for nearly four million people in the first three months after the earthquake, the largest emergency food distribution ever.

-- Emergency Shelter: In cooperation with international partners, provided basic shelter materials to 1.5 million people before the start of the rainy season in May 2010.
+Emergency Shelter: In cooperation with international partners, provided basic shelter materials to 1.5 million people in the five months after the earthquake (prior to the start of rainy season).

 Recovery (bridging the gap from emergency assistance to reconstruction):

-- Cash-for-Work: Employed more than 350,000 people (about half of whom were women) in the first year after the earthquake through short-term, cash-for-work jobs, injecting more than $19 million into the local economy.
+Cash-for-Assets: Employed more than 350,000 people (about half of whom were women) in the first year after the earthquake through short-term, cash-for-assets jobs, injecting more than $19 million into the local economy.

 Reconstruction (promoting sustainable, long-term development, requiring in-depth exchanges with new partners and Government of Haiti officials to design and implement projects):

-At present, USAID is guided by the U.S. Government Post-Earthquake Strategy (pdf) to support sustainable reconstruction and long-term development in Haiti.
-The strategy follows the Government of Haiti’s Action Plan For National Recovery and Development of Haiti (pdf).
-We are working closely with a number of other U.S. Government agencies, including the U.S. Department of Energy, U.S. Department of Agriculture, U.S. Department of Treasury, U.S. Centers for Disease Control and Prevention, and the U.S. Department of State—including the U.S. Embassy's Narcotics Affairs Section.
-Working with these agencies, we are better able to support a comprehensive approach to implementing four key pillars for development: infrastructure and energy, food and economic security, health and other basic services, and democracy and rule of law.
+We are working closely with a number of other U.S. Government agencies, including the U.S. Department of Energy, U.S. Department of Agriculture, U.S. Department of Treasury, U.S. Centers for Disease Control and Prevention and the U.S. Department of State.
+Working with these agencies, we are better able to support a comprehensive approach to implementing four key pillars for development: infrastructure and energy; food and economic security; health and education; and democracy, governance and rule of law.